 However, With the leather pads, you get quite a neutral sound with a little more upper mid and lower treble emphasis which seems to jive with the perception of the Empyrean having a very linear and flat low-end to 1k frequency response.

 It sounds incredibly coherent but may lack a little warmth and body compared to the Alcantara pads juicier and more expansive presentation.

 With the Alcantara pads, I get some more low-end to lower-midrange warmth, a larger soundstage, and generally a smoother sound.
 The clarity of the leather pads has been swapped for some slightly laid-back musicality.

 Instead of that cleaner tone and a more intimate upper-mids to lower-treble region emphasis, you get something more expansive but at the same time slightly darker in tone but without sounding shelved down.

 The Alcantara pads pair very well for my moodier synth-wave tracks where I need some excellent width and depth.
 I find myself opting for the leather pads more often than not for vocal performances.

 At this early stage though the Empyrean is a fabulous but unique sounding headphone.
-I am already thinking it has the chops to be a potential contender for 2019 awards recognition and it is just January!
+I already think it has the chops to be a potential contender for the 2019 awards recognition and it is just January!